BattletechModders/SoldiersPiratesAssassinsMercs/README.md

 4. Are we replacing MissionControl AdditionalLances with planet-specific one from PlanetFactionConfigs?
 5. Are we replacing MissionControl AdditionalLances with alternate faction from AlternateFactionConfigs?
 6. Are we replacing MissionControl AdditionalLances with mercs from MercLanceAdditionConfig?

+### A note on fallbacks!
+As of v1.2.0.1, all of the various fallback configurations for factions used as any of Merc factions, Faction Alts, or Planet Alts will also be used as potential fallbacks if any of these factions are called for as a normal contract target or ally.
+This would mostly come into play if one of these factions participates in a WarTech IIC raid or flareup, or if specifically called for by an event as opposed to being organically selected like normal.